Skip to main content

 Quickstart

-In 15 minutes, this tutorial will teach you how to run basic analysis in Motif.
-You can interactively explore examples in this guide by clicking on the “Motif link” links below the screenshots.
+In 15 minutes, this tutorial will teach you how to run a basic analysis in Motif.

 We'll be using the “Motiflix” dataset, which is simulated based on common user sessions in a movie streaming service like Netflix.
 Let's imagine that we are analysts on the Motiflix growth team and are exploring ways to improve search experience to increase movie watches.